lynntf/GRETO/README.md

 ranker.fit(X, y, qid=qid)  # Fit the ranking model
 ```

-Linear ranking models are also useful.
+Linear ranking models are also useful for their simple implementation and sparsity.
 In this case, we will be applying the ranking model to get values for an optimization problem, which means we are only interested in the optimal result (the ranking of other values is not important, only relative to the top result).
 We can then create a linear classification model for clusters of ordering features relative to the true ordering features:

 ```python
 from gamma_ray_tracking.cluster_svm import column_generation